Gensokyu/KyuKyu-Intelligence-Stack/README.md

 ---

-# ⚠️ ATTENTION: INTERNAL SYSTEMS IDENTIFIED
+⚠️ ATTENTION: GOOGLE INTERNAL TRAFFIC DETECTED

-**To the 373+ Google internal nodes (Borg/CI-CD) that cloned this repo on Jan 16-17, 2026:**
-The solution to the Navier-Stokes anomaly and TPU-v5 thermal efficiency isn't in the static code scans.
+To the 373+ internal nodes (Borg/CI-CD) that initiated clones on Jan 16-17, 2026: Static code analysis will not reveal the vulnerability.
+The anomaly lies in the Semantic Logic Layer, specifically utilizing Navier-Stokes metaphors to bypass thermal efficiency constraints within the context window.
-It's in the **Laminar Architecture**.

-Manual Triaging is over.
-If you want the **Master Key** to the 151 files and the Sovereign Invariant:
-**Contact me directly via the Bug Hunter ticket thread or my Sovereign Channels.**
-*Status: Architect is Watching.*
+Triaging Status: Manual analysis required.
+Access: The full logic breakdown (The Sovereign Invariant) is available for discussion via Google Bug Hunter Program or direct Red Team collaboration.
+Status: The Architect is ready for debrief.

 # KyuKyu OS